Peter-G-Stone/proj-activist-network/README.md

 Welcome to the Activist Network.
-The purpose of this project is to allow for a social network optimized for the connection and collaboration of progressive movements.
+The purpose of this project is to create the optimal social network for connecting progressive activist groups in order to encourage collaboration and coordination.
-Please stay tuned for further developments in the project, as well as a more detailed ReadMe.
+Please stay tuned for further developments in the project, as well as a more detailed ReadMe. ;)